Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 More →

 • AnthropoScene VIII — Escape Velocity was WINNER of the Royal Geographic Society’s Earth Photo Prize (video award), exhibiting in London, UK, Jun-Aug 2023 before touring England.
-Finalist for the Nordnorsken Prize; also showing at Perth Festival 2024 (info above).
+Finalist for the Nordnorsken Prize; also showing at Perth Festival 2024 (above).

 Also online: